MichaelGSanchez/MichaelGSanchez.github.io/README.md

 **Quantitative Values**

-* Exceeded projected budget in one year by 19%,
+* Spent 7 years in hospitality, with growth at every stop.
 * Arrives 15 minutes early
 * Completed a 2 year degree in 15 months.